barharding/Pewlett-Hackard-Analysis/README.md

 ## Results:
 Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.

 In order to understand the magnitude of the "silver" tsunami a series of SQL statements were executed to identify the impacted employees, their current title, and a count of roles.
+The final query is used to identify a list of employees who can help in a mentorship program.

 **_SQL Query # 1: Identifying All eligible employees and their titles from the employees table_**
 ```sql